 - I can’t go into specifics, but I will say that this is an interesting and memorable story.
 We found ourselves really rooting for this guy in his quest to help his daughter.

 - The action system works well and it brings something new to this game genre.
-Because you have a limited amount of actions you can take (unless you want some Doom!), so it forces you to really think about what you want to explore.
+Because you have a limited amount of actions you can take (unless you want some Doom!), it forces you to think hard about what you want to explore.

 - There is a much better flow to this game than I was expecting.
 There’s a lot of text to read, but you only have to read little bits at a time.